 When it comes to speaking clearly, enunciating properly, or repeating your words patiently, you are the stars that light up my daughter’s life!
 When I see her face light up as she grasps a difficult concept, my heart swells with joy.
-I also appreciate your dedication in making good use of the FM system to ensure she understands you in the car, the classroom, a noisy restaurant, anywhere!
+I also appreciate your dedication in making good use of the An assistive listening device that wirelessly transmits audi...
+More to ensure she understands you in the car, the classroom, a noisy restaurant, anywhere!

 Speaking of FM systems and other unfamiliar hearing aid technology, thank you very much for learning how it all works together, so you can help my daughter hear as well as she can.

 This year, as we sit down to Thanksgiving dinner, we will give thanks to the bountiful harvest, our own little cornucopia of steaming plates covering the table.
 I will also give thanks for the good fortune of having such loving family and friends, dedicated teachers, audiologists and speech therapists, and an awesome world that accepts my daughter for who she is: a curious, energetic and bright-eyed little girl.